danielecapo/sfont/README.md

 These operations can be used to implement interpolations.
 While they aren't assured to always work they can actually be useful to make complex operations and exporting the result to UFO.

 The other functionality that need to be developed more carefully is a system of macros used to produce parametric fonts.
-There is a first approximation of it in fontwriter.rkt.
+There is a first approximation of it in parametric/fontwriter.rkt.

 To learn more about it, I suggest to read the files in the examples directory, they have comments that explain the usage.